-Royal College of Nursing (RCN) intercollegiate documents.
+Royal College of Nursing intercollegiate documents

-Both of the below documents offer guidance on safeguarding procedures and training.
+Both documents listed here offer guidance on safeguarding procedures and training.
 They provide background for national differences in managing and processes of safeguarding, key definitions and glossaries of terms used in safeguarding practice.

-- Adult Safeguarding: Roles and Competencies for Health Care Staff (2018) A guide for professionals and teams on competencies, minimum training requirements, education and training resources. https://www.rcn.org.uk/professional-development/publications/pub-007069 - Safeguarding Children and Young People: Roles and Competencies for Healthcare Staff (2019) This intercollegiate document provides a clear framework for competencies required for all healthcare staff and people in healthcare affiliated roles. https://www.rcn.org.uk/professional-development/publications/pub-007366
+- Adult Safeguarding: Roles and Competencies for Health Care Staff (2018).
+A guide for professionals and teams on competencies, minimum training requirements, education and training resources. - Safeguarding Children and Young People: Roles and Competencies for Healthcare Staff (2019).
+This intercollegiate document provides a clear framework for competencies required for all healthcare staff and people in healthcare affiliated roles.